mikedilger/mosaic-spec/docs/keyschedule.md

 A key schedule record lists subkey information and revocation information for a master key.

-A key schedule record has Application ID 0x1.
+A key schedule record has kind 0x1.

 A key schedule record MUST be considered invalid if it does not conform to this specification.